pearsonlab/pearsonlab.github.io/about.md

 The brain functions in a rapidly changing environment and is itself an organ with complex internal dynamics.
 We favor models and methods that incorporate this behavior, particulary those drawn from the physics and statistics of dynamical systems.

 ## Public Health Impact
 The goal of neuroscience is not just to understand the brain, it's to help those suffering from brain disorders.
-We partner with physicians to perform studies in patient populations because our greatest impact comes from making the jump from the lab to the clinic.
+Because our greatest impact comes from making the jump from the lab to the clinic, we collaborate with physicians to perform studies in patient populations.

 <br><br>